ibm-cloud-docs/Cloudant/api/design_documents.md

 Design documents with `options.partitioned` set to `true` cannot contain a `filters` field.
 {: tip}

-Filter functions are design documents that enable you to filter the [changes feed](/docs/services/Cloudant?topic=cloudant-databases#get-changes).
+Filter functions are design documents that filter the [changes feed](/docs/services/Cloudant?topic=cloudant-databases#get-changes).
 They work by applying tests to each of the objects included in the changes feed.